piperin1/startup/README.md

 >
 > **JavaScript:** Provides functionality for action options, popup pages, and more.
 >
 > **React:** Dynamically update pet stats with UI, organize components.
+Reactive to user's actions.
 >
 > **Web service:** Save and load pet's status.
 Integrate external APIs (weather API)
 >
 > **Authentication/Database data:** Uses a simple login system that allows users to create an account and save their pet's status and information.
+Can't play unless authenticated.
 >
 > **WebSocket data:** Provides real-time updates/notifications on pet's status to user